elegant-scipy/elegant-scipy/markdown/ch7.markdown

 search for parameters in a given area (*constrained optimization*), and others examine the entire parameter space.

-In the rest of this chapter, we are going to use SciPy's `optimize` module to align two images, using the method described in the papers:
+In the rest of this chapter, we are going to use SciPy's `optimize` module to align two images.

-* Pluim et al., Image registration by maximization of combined mutual information and gradient information, IEEE Transactions on Medical Imaging, 19(8) 2000

-and

-* Pluim et al., Mutual-Information-Based Registration of Medical
-  Images: A Survey, IEEE Transactions on Medical Imaging, 22(8) 2003

 Applications of image alignment or *registration* include panorama stitching, combination of multi-modal brain scans, super-resolution imaging, and, in astronomy, object denoising (noise reduction) through the combination of multiple exposures.

 We start, as usual, by setting up our plotting environment: